lukasnee/wucy/README.md

 * **Programming - CP2102**  USB to UART bridge (Espressif's recommendation).
 * ??? **Power management** - battery management IC, 3.3V LDO.
 * ??? **Real-time clock** - 32K Quartz(?)(todo: research RTC capabilities inside ESP32, my priority to use as little external parts as possible).
-* ??? **Extra Flash - better safe than sorry.** Will do if there will be enough space left.
+* ??? **Extra flash - better safe than sorry.** Will do if there will be enough space left.
 * ??? **Sensors** - Accelerometer and Gyroscope at least.

 * ???
 Indication - single color or RGB LED (depends on IO pins left on MCU).